cosmicrays/DRAGON2-Beta_version/README.md

 HINT for MAC users:  We recommend to install the GCC compiler, the GNU autotools and the GSL/cfitsio libraries consistently with the same package manager.
-In particular, the installation process is fully tested within the HomeBrew environment ( https://brew.sh/ ) Within Homebrew, the following packages may be needed:
+In particular, the installation process is fully tested within the HomeBrew environment ( https://brew.sh/ ) Within Homebrew, the following packages are needed:
 - autoconf
 - automake
 - libtool